Sygyzmundovych/sap-community-developer-challenge-hana-multimodel/README.md

 # SAP Community Developer Challenge: SAP HANA multi-model with Python and SAP Business Application Studio

 This repository is a starting point of the Developer Challenge for **SAP HANA Multi-model**.
-See [the corresponding post](https://community.sap.com/t5/application-development-blog-posts/sap-developer-challenge-sap-hana-multi-model-using-python-in-sap-business/ba-p/13722560).
+See the corresponding post: https://community.sap.com/t5/application-development-blog-posts/sap-developer-challenge-sap-hana-multi-model-using-python-in-sap-business/ba-p/13722560.

-The goal for this month's Developer Challenge is to help you getting started with fundamentals of the [SAP Business Application Studio with Python]() and some multi-model capabilities of [SAP HANA Cloud](https://help.sap.com/docs/hana-cloud-database?version=2024_1_QRC).
+The goal for this month's Developer Challenge is to help you getting started with fundamentals of the [SAP Business Application Studio with Python](https://help.sap.com/docs/bas/sap-business-application-studio/runtime-version-management?q=python) and some multi-model capabilities of [SAP HANA Cloud](https://help.sap.com/docs/hana-cloud-database?version=2024_1_QRC).

 ## Participation